-Is It C or K?
-Multisensory Spelling Strategies
+Is it C or K?
+How to Teach This Spelling Generalization

 Does it start with c or k?

-And so we have the Kitty Cat rule.
-This generalization says that when the /k/ sound is followed by i, e, or y it is spelling with a k.
+This generalization says that when the /k/ sound is followed by i, e, or y it is spelled with a k.
 The rest of the time it is spelled with a c.
 There are some rhymes to help such as “k takes I and e, c takes the other 3” (meaning the 3 other vowels) but this rhyme, while catchy, is incomplete. “k takes I, e and y, c takes everything else” is more accurate but less memorable.

 Some words that follow this generalization include: